swiss-seismological-service/scdetect/README.md

 ## About

-SCDetect is a [SeisComP](https://github.com/SeisComP) package which implements by means of the extension module `scdetect-cc` both real-time and classical offline earthquake detection based on waveform cross-correlation, also called matched filtering or template matching.
+SCDetect is a [SeisComP](https://github.com/SeisComP) package.
+With the extension module `scdetect-cc` it implements both real-time and classical offline earthquake detection based on waveform cross-correlation, also called matched filtering or template matching.
 Again, the underlying cross-correlation algorithm is based on computing